Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 So fundamentally the data we've seen in late March and April is probably better than I personally would have guessed heading into the crisis especially the mid-April peaking we've observed in new open transaction volume declines.
 While we're excited to see the improvement since mid-April, we're not running away with our excitement because it's only a few weeks of trend that could obviously change, and as I already told you, the decline in new open transaction volume in the second half of April is still significant.

 So let me now shift to what we're seeing on the consumer side.
-Consumers are clearly still engaged in housing and demand still seems to be out there even if some of it's pent-up for a while given the crisis.
+Consumers are clearly still engaged in housing and demand still seems to be out there even if some of its pent-up for a while given the crisis.
 While both new listings and new contracts are down in April, consumer searches are actually up substantially on our websites and have been reported up on other public-facing housing websites.

 Searches and viewings have shifted to more to single-family homes and you've all seen multiple articles about the increased interest in suburban living.
 While we are not sociologist, a shift to a more dispersed living could be an enduring change from COVID that would trigger us and contribute a substantial number of housing transactions.